Skip to main content

 Oistins

-This southern fishing town is famous for its Friday night fish fry, where locals and tourists gather for freshly caught seafood grilled or fried at outdoor stands.
-The casual, communal dining experience is accompanied by music and dancing.
+This southern fishing town is known for its Friday-night fish fry, where locals and tourists crowd around outdoor stands for fresh seafood, grilled or fried on the spot.
+The eating is casual and shared, with music and dancing running alongside it.

 Signature Dishes: